-Big four U.S. carriers taking part in Mobile Payments Committee along with Google, othersAlex Wagner - Senior News Editor
+Big four U.S. carriers taking part in Mobile Payments Committee along with Google, othersAlex Wagner - Deputy Managing Editor, News Desk

 So far we've yet to see mobile payments really catch on with the public, despite the fact that there are several entities trying to become a hit.
 While it's not clear when (or if) one of those options will gain significant traction with consumers, a new group has been formed to at least educate the group members, regulators and regular people about mobile payments.
 The Mobile Payments Committee, announced earlier today by Electronics Transactions Association CEO Jason Oxman, is home to all four major U.S. carriers as well as the likes of Google, ISIS, PayPal, Verifone and Intuit.
 The head of the Mobile Payments Committee is Jackie Moran, who is Verizon's executive director of federal relations.